appacademy/Module-6-Resources/group_project_resources/render-deployment-debugging.md

 ### Join Tables

-As mentioned above, our join tables will also need a
+As mentioned above, our join tables will also need a conditional for adding a SCHEMA when in production.
+Add the below conditional after your `db.Table` to prefix it with the SCHEMA (you will need to change the varaible name to match whatever you saved your `db.Table` to).

 ```python
 likes = db.Table(